webfx-project/webfx-stack/README.md

 # The WebFX Stack

-The WebFX Stack is a collection of framework pieces for WebFX designed to work together as follows:
+The WebFX Stack is a collection of framework pieces for WebFX, designed to work together as follows:

 <p align="center">
   <img src="https://docs.webfx.dev/webfx-stack/webfx-stack.svg" />